 WEOS-FM & WSKG-FM Geneva, Binghamton, Ithaca, Cooperstown, Corning, Oneonta, NY

-For those of you (like us!) who weren't able to see our PBS television appearance, the DVD has been released and is now available from ShopPBS.org.
-Includes edited snippets of interviews with us about the music, and most of the entire program.
-Thanks to those of you in the UK who've written to ask, alas it's only available in the NTSC format used in the US and Canada.
+For those of you (like us!) who aren't able to see our PBS television appearance frequently re-aired on WSKG-TV in Binghamton, NY, PBS has released a DVD which is now available from ShopPBS.org.
+The DVD (and the free stream, below), includes the entire concert program, recorded before a live studio audience at the WSKG studios in Binghamton, NY, as well as a few edited snippets of interviews with us about the music.
+Thanks to those of you in the UK and elsewhere who've written to ask, alas - it's only available in the NTSC format used in the US and Canada.

 REVIEW: MASTERFUL MIGNARDA